Buck Teeth In Kids: Causes And Treatment

 1. Habit-breaking appliances: A dentist prepares customized appliances from the mold of a person’s teeth.
 A habit breaking appliance for tongue-thrusting and thumb-sucking can be given to a child as young as six.
 The appliance can be of fixed or removable type, but fixed appliances are advisable.

 1. Orthodontic braces: This is the traditional way of correcting misaligned teeth by an orthodontist.
-Orthodontic braces can be removable or fixed and are usually made of flexible metal wires.
+Orthodontic braces for kids can be removable or fixed and are usually made of flexible metal wires.
 Sometimes, an orthodontic brace can be paired with habit breaking appliances.
 It takes months to achieve the desired results through wire-based corrections.
 The treatment is often done to straighten or move teeth to the desired position (20).

 protip_icon Quick fact